cb1kenobi/hyperloop/README.md

 Copyright (c) 2013 by [Appcelerator, Inc](http://www.appcelerator.com).
 All Rights Reserved.
 This code contains patents and/or patents pending by Appcelerator, Inc.
-Hyperlook is a trademark of Appcelerator, Inc.
+Hyperloop is a trademark of Appcelerator, Inc.
 This project is licensed under the Apache Public License, version 2.
 Please see details in the LICENSE file.